tolik518/factorion-bot/MATH.md

-# Mathematical formulas and resonings
+# Mathematical formulas and reasonings
 ## Exact Factorial
 We use the library `rug` (`gmp`).
 ## Exact Multifactorial
 We use the library `rug` (`gmp`).
 ## Exact Termial
-Termials are triangular numbers, they can be calculated with the well-known formula:
+Termials are triangular numbers.
+They can be calculated with the well-known formula:
 ```math
 n? = \frac{n(n+1)}{2}
 ```
 ## Exact Subfactorial
-As the most efficient common definition, that only uses integers, we use the formula:
+As the most efficient common definition that only uses integers, we use the formula:
 ```math
 \begin{aligned}
 !0 &= 1 \\